bnarath/Mission_to_Mars/README.md

 - Codebase is [here](Analysis_Code/mission_to_mars.ipynb)
 - All the urls used in the code are kept in [urls_list.py](Analysis_Code/urls_list.py)

-**The following data is scraped and retrieved in the format mentioned below**
+**The following data is scraped and retrieved in the format mentioned below.**

 ### NASA Mars News